Student Conduct Board

-The basic purpose of the Conduct Board is to protect the quality of the living and learning environment at Rocky Mountain College.
+The basic purpose of the Student Conduct Board is to protect the quality of the living and learning environment at Rocky Mountain College.
 Throughout this judicial process, there is a commitment to the fundamentals of fair play in the judgment of violations.
 The system is designed to insure procedural and substantive due process.

-The Conduct Board is composed of four students selected by ASRMC and four faculty members selected by the Academic Vice President from the Faculty Student Services Committee.
+The Student Conduct Board is composed of four students selected by ASRMC and four faculty members selected by the Academic Vice President from the Faculty Student Services Committee.
 Faculty may be selected from outside of the student services committee if members encounter a conflict of interest or of time.
-The Council will elect a chair as their first order of business.
+The Board will elect a chair as their first order of business.

-The Conduct Board can serve either as a court of original jurisdiction or a board of appeal.
+The Student Conduct Board can serve either as a court of original jurisdiction or a board of appeal.
 It judges academic dishonesty and student disciplinary matters in which there are violations of college regulations.
 It also hears matters related to the constitution of ASRMC.

-The Conduct Board will have the authority to use any one or a combination of the following disciplines.
+The Student Conduct Board will have the authority to use any one or a combination of the following disciplines.

 - Censure or assign appropriate sanctions or duties including disciplinary work and monetary fines not to exceed $100 excluding restitution costs.